 Some of you are familiar with the Big Ball of Mud concept.
 You know, when someone just pounds more and more stuff into an application and it turns out so spaghetti-like it's unbelievably difficult to work, to change, to fix, etc. My Big Ball of Duct Tape is like that, only that there were at least five development teams that have worked on this, each with different abilities.
 Some are still at the company, and have confided in me that this was their first J2EE application.

-Needless to say there are plenty of odd things that happen in this strange app.
-One of them is this: the user turns something off in my app, it gets saved to a database.
+Needless to say there are plenty of odd things that happen in this app, it gets saved to a database.
 Every hour another app has a batch job that looks at my database, finds what the user turned off and turn it off in their app.
 Janky?
 Very.
 And prone to breakage.